About Me

 Formal Education and Certifications

-I graduated Human Right’s and Multi-level governance, international Masters programme in English, on a full scholarship from Università degli Studi di Padova, Italy.
-My Masters Dissertation topic was: “Role Of The International Media In Instigating Humanitarian Relief And Global Public Support, To War-Affected Countries: The Ukrainian Model“ 2023.
-I got my Bachelor diploma in Psychology from Singidunum University, Faculty of Media and Communications in 2019, Belgrade, Serbia.
+I graduated from the Human Rights and Multi-level Governance international Master’s programme in English, on a full scholarship from Università degli Studi di Padova, Italy.
+My Master’s Dissertation was titled: “Role of the International Media in Instigating Humanitarian Relief and Global Public Support to War-Affected Countries: The Ukrainian Model” (2023).
+I received my Bachelor’s diploma in Psychology from Singidunum University, Faculty of Media and Communications, in 2019, Belgrade, Serbia.

-Additionally, I hold certificates and licenses in mediation, life coaching, self-help and support group facilitation; working with victims of trafficking and youth, and other qualifications.
-They are available in the next list:
+Additionally, I hold certificates and licenses in mediation, life coaching, self-help and support group facilitation, working with victims of trafficking and youth, and other qualifications:

 - Professional Life Coach Certification, Transformation Academy, 2024